ScriBt/ScriBt/README.md

 #####ROM Sync && Build Script for Learning Developers

-This is still a WiP script.
+Ready to use.
 Extensive Testing needed.

 The Script consists of five main Actions: